- Bangalore’s World-Famous Semi-Deluxe Writing Program

 - Contact Us

 Bangalore’s World-Famous Semi-Deluxe Writing Program is an 8-weekend long creative writing course that features leading Bangalore writers as faculty.
 Taught in the form of lectures, workshops, assignments, discussions and a whole lot of writing.
 The next edition of the program begins on June 29, 2019 and has 25 seats.
-The programme is brought to you by Shoonya in association with course directors and acclaimed writers Anjum Hasan, Zac O’ Yeah and Eshwar Sundaresan.
+The program is brought to you by course directors and acclaimed writers Anjum Hasan, Zac O’ Yeah and Eshwar Sundaresan in association with Shoonya.

 What does writing mean to you?